labex-labs/labex-cheatsheets/docs/cheatsheets/en/shell.md

   <BaseQuizOption value="D">Deletes files containing the pattern</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-r` flag makes grep search recursively through all files and subdirectories.
+    The <code>-r</code> flag makes grep search recursively through all files and subdirectories.
 This is useful for finding text patterns across an entire directory tree.
   </BaseQuizAnswer>
 </BaseQuiz>